sidb101/aml-connect/README.md

 ### Running the Development Server

 1. To start the development server, use the following command.
 This will start the Vite development server with hot module replacement enabled and the required backend:

+> Important:  Make sure to have setup backend dev environment before running below command

 ```bash
 cargo tauri dev